4LT/qc-conduit/README.md

 will be set to its primary model.
 If the **received** value is positive, the model will be set to its secondary model.

+### weapons

+Weapons picked up for the first time in co-op will now fire their targets.

 ## Misc.
 Improvements

 Grenades getting "stuck" on slopes leading downwards have been fixed.
 (Thanks,